-The Resource Legislation Amendment Bill will oblige all local body authorities to enter "iwi participation agreements" with one or more iwi and hapu in their area.
-These agreements will enable tribes to fast-track their plans to become resource consenting authorities for the management and control of fresh water and other natural resources in their area.
+The Resource Legislation Amendment Bill will oblige all local body authorities to enter "iwi participation agreements" (Mana Whakahono a Rohe Agreements) with a multiplicity of tribal trusts in their area.
+Iwi Participation Agreements will enable tribes to fast-track their plans to become resource consenting authorities for the management and control of fresh water and other natural resources in their area.

-The majority of New Zealanders oppose legislation granting special rights to a race based elite.
+The majority of New Zealanders oppose laws granting special rights to a race based elite.

 Click here for our list of MP's email addresses: http://www.hobsonspledge.nz/mps_contact_details